PCB Grounding Guide: 5 Ground Types for Signal Integrity & EMC Compliance

 Single-point ground connects all circuits to one common point to eliminate ground loops and crosstalk.
 It is ideal for circuits below 1MHz and NOT suitable for high frequency.

-A 500kHz high-precision acquisition board used star single-point grounding at the center via.
-Sensor, op-amp, and ADC grounds connected separately with no crossings.
-Accuracy reached ±0.01V, far exceeding industry standards.
+In our 500kHz high-precision acquisition board project, we implemented star single-point grounding at the center via.
+We connected sensor, op-amp, and ADC grounds separately with no crossings.
+We achieved accuracy of ±0.01V, far exceeding industry standards per IPC-2221 guidelines.

 ❌ Using single-point ground above 1MHz causes long return paths and radiation;